Response to the consultation about the ban on cadmium and button cells with low mercury content.

 Scheme Operations Lead

-Colin joined in October 2011 and is now our Scheme operations lead.
-He's involved in operational planning and coordination for the scheme compliance regulation across all regulations and his impressive level of experience and expertise ensure that our scheme submissions are accurate and timely.
+Colin joined in October 2011 and is now our Scheme Operations Lead.
+He’s involved in critical operational planning and coordination across our EPR regulations and his level of experience and expertise ensure that our scheme submissions are accurate and timely.

 Useful links